What are phishing attacks?

-How phishing works
+How does phishing work?

-How to recognize a phishing email
+How to recognize a phishing attack email

 - The recipient uses a Gmail or other public email address rather than a corporate email address.

 - The message is written to invoke fear or a sense of urgency.

 - The message includes a request to verify personal information, such as financial details or a password.